What To Do When A Deadbeat Dad Blames You

 So you can imagine how pissed she gets when she hears through her local community or social media that the absent or deadbeat father of her child is slandering her name.
 Laying claims that he doesn't see the kids because SHE won't let him.

 I have seen this before I even became a single mom and I was the least surprised by this.
 It's called self-preservation folks.
 Rather than flat out saying he doesn't want to be a dad, he places all the blame on the mom because it's easy to blame to bitter, hung up baby mama.

 Now if you are a single mom who has found her self in this predicament try to remain unbothered.
 I know, I know that is easier said than done for some, but it is possible.
 If you find yourself having trouble with remaining unbothered, here are some tips to help you know what to do when a deadbeat father plays the victim.

-Keep a record of everything
+when a deadbeat dad blames you, Keep a record of everything

-You have been busting your ass for years and then he shows up out of nowhere demanding full custody (yes this is a thing smh).
+You have been busting your ass for years and then he shows up out of nowhere demanding full custody (yes this is a thing).
 Have tangible proof of his absence.
 What I mean by that is have phone call records, printed out screenshots, and phone calls transferred to a flash drive.
 Have things saved up for your "rainy day" just in case you need a lawyer.

 Save your screenshots from emails, text or Facebook messages from over the years of you asking him to come see his child.
 If you haven't already downloaded the "TapACall" app do that now.
 There's a free and paid version.
 Record every call with him, assuming you can get him on the phone, of you trying to make plans for him see your child.